-- All hydroplane hulls must have the builder's name and construction date permanently attached to the inside of the transom. - b.
-All hydroplane hulls built after 6/1/2013 in classes 125, 175, 250, 350, must have reinforced side protection as shown in the sketches and rounded pickles. - c.
+- a.
+All hydroplane hulls built after 6/1/2013 in classes 125, 175, 250, 350, must have reinforced side protection as shown in the sketches and rounded pickles. - b.
 All dimensions are minimum unless stated.
 Measurements taken from inside of hull from solid floor on which the driver lays or kneels (no cushions).
-Reduction to the front side panel is permitted for vision or to have a vision panel installed. - d.
-On kneelers, the amount of cut out to keep stabilization is as per drawings and no reduction at front. - e.
+Reduction to the front side panel is permitted for vision or to have a vision panel installed. - On kneelers, the amount of cut out to keep stabilization is as per drawings and no reduction at front. - d.
 Cockpit coaming sides shall be made of wood/Kevlar, wood/Kevlar/carbon, or alternatively, carbon/Kevlar/foam core/glass composition.
 The Kevlar composition layers add up to a minimum of 340grm.
 (10oz.).
 The Kevlar (and carbon, if used) shall be sandwiched between two or more layers of marine plywood and provide a minimum thickness of 9mm.
 All composite coaming construction shall have a minimum 9mm thickness.
 An inspection area shall be provided in the cockpit side in order to determine that the required materials have been used.
-It is recommended that this area be a set of concentric circles starting with an approximately 25mm. diameter and reducing in diameter as each layer of the construction lay-up is exposed. - f.
+It is recommended that this area be a set of concentric circles starting with an approximately 25mm. diameter and reducing in diameter as each layer of the construction lay-up is exposed. - e.
 All hydroplane hulls with pickle forks must have sponson leading edges of a blunt surface that is a minimum of 25mm radius in one direction.
 Minimum thickness is as shown in the drawing.
-If extensions of the pickle forks are used, it must have deformable pickle forms for a minimum length to give an exposed blunt surface when removed that is a minimum of 25mm radius in one direction. - g.
-Sponsons on hydroplanes shall not exceed 60% of the hull length. - h.
+If extensions of the pickle forks are used, it must have deformable pickle forms for a minimum length to give an exposed blunt surface when removed that is a minimum of 25mm radius in one direction. - f.
+Sponsons on hydroplanes shall not exceed 60% of the hull length. - g.
 Radio communication between a driver and a spotter is not permitted in open cockpit boats.